MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-triggers.md

 #### OnConversationUpdateActivity

-The `OnConversationUpdateActivity` trigger is one of the triggers that let you handle an _activity received_ event.
-The `OnConversationUpdateActivity` trigger will only fire when the _ActivityTypes.conversationUpdate_ condition is met.
+The `OnConversationUpdateActivity` trigger lets you handle an _activity received_ event.
+The `OnConversationUpdateActivity` trigger will only fire when the activity received is a `conversationUpdate` activity.

 The following code snippet demonstrates how you can create an `OnConversationUpdateActivity` trigger: